- Parents and community

 - Stage 2 assessment groups (PDF File 45.4 KB) (MS Word Document 40.3 KB)

 - Application for Status of the NTCET (PDF File 53.4 KB) (MS Word Document 73.7 KB)

 - Consent to release NTCET information (PDF File 27.8 KB) (MS Word Document 36.6 KB)

-The Top 20 Students results were determined from the university aggregate (a score out of 80) of 21 students from six schools - Darwin High School (6), St Philip’s College (6), Casuarina Senior College (3), The Essington School (3), Our Lady of the Sacred Heart College (2) and Marrara Christian College (1).
+The Top 20 results were determined from the university aggregate scores of 20 students from five schools - Casuarina Senior College (7), Darwin High School (6), St Philip’s College (4), Centralian Senior College (2), and The Essington School (1).